Parallel Order-Based Core Maintenance in Dynamic Graphs

-\paragraph{Core Decomposition.} The BZ algorithm \cite{bz2003} has linear running time $O(m)$ by using a bucket structure, where $m$ is the number of edges.
+The BZ algorithm \cite{bz2003} has linear running time $O(m)$ by using bucket structures, where $m$ is the number of edges.
 In \cite{cheng2011efficient}, an external memory algorithm is proposed, so-called EMcore, which runs in a top-down manner such that the whole graph does not have to be loaded into memory.
-In \cite{wen2016efficient}, Wen et al. provide a semi-external algorithm, which requires $O(n)$ size memory to maintain the information of vertices, where $n$ is the number of vertices.
-In \cite{khaouid2015k}, Khaouid et al. investigate the core decomposition in a single personal computer over large graphs by using \texttt{GraphChi} and \texttt{WebGraph} models.
-In \cite{montresor2012distributed}, Montresoret et al. consider the core decomposition in a distributed system.
+In~\cite{wen2016efficient}, Wen et al.~provide a semi-external algorithm, which requires $O(n)$ memory to maintain the information of vertices, where $n$ is the number of vertices.
+In \cite{khaouid2015k}, Khaouid et al. investigate the core decomposition in a single PC over large graphs by using \texttt{GraphChi} and \texttt{WebGraph} models.
+In \cite{montresor2012distributed}, Montresoret et al.~consider the core decomposition in a distributed system.
 In addition, the parallel computation of core decomposition in multi-core processors is first investigated in \cite{dasari2014park}, where the ParK algorithm was proposed.
-Based on the main idea of ParK, a more scalable shared memory parallel algorithm is reported in \cite{kabir2017parallel}.
+Based on the main idea of ParK, a more scalable PKC algorithm has been reported in \cite{kabir2017parallel}.

-\paragraph{Core Maintenance.}
+\subsection{Core Maintenance}